DeMux42/AE2NetworkDesigns/README.md

 Welcome to the **AE2 Network Designs Repository**!
 This repository is a community-driven collection of AE2 network diagrams for modded Minecraft players.
 The aim is to provide a shared space where players can showcase how they like to set up their AE2 networks, learn from others, and improve their own network designs.

+**Check out the [AE2 Designs folder](./AE2NetworkDesignExamples/)!** Here you'll find all the contributed AE2 network designs and the template to create your own.

 ## Objective

 The goal of this repository is to: